 Syphilis has three stages:

-Secondary syphilis, tertiary syphilis, and congenital syphilis are not seen as often in the United States as they were in the past because of the availability of:
+Secondary syphilis, tertiary syphilis, and congenital syphilis are not seen as often in the United States because of education, screening, and treatment.

 The bacteria continue to grow in the body, but there are few symptoms until the second stage.

 The symptoms of secondary syphilis start 4 to 8 weeks after the primary syphilis.
 The symptoms may include: